thiggy01/clone-ubuntu/README.md

 # clone-linux

-This is a tool to clone your linux root "/" system and your separate home "/home" partition, if there is one, into another partition or device in a seamlessly and safely way.
-You may use it to move your all your data to a SDD drive when upgrading your computer or to create a isolated environment for testing purposes like upgrading your Operating System to a new version to see if there will be any errors in the process and avoid wiping out their previous system if anything fails.
+This is a tool to clone your linux root "/" system and your separate home "/home" partition, if there is one, to another disk in a seamlessly and safely way.
+You may use it to move your data to a Solid State Drive (SSD) when upgrading your computer or to create a isolated environment for testing purposes.

 ## Credits